manwarA/biomole/_posts/2025-06-26-Statistical-test.md

 ```

 #### 3. Linear regression
   A statistical method that used to estimate the linear relationship between a dependent variable and one or more independent variables.
 This method estimate the relationship by fitting a straight line (best fit) to the independent variables.
 It can be used to predict the value of unknown dependent variable as well as used to interpret the data.
-In order to perform the linear regression, there are 4 assumptions that have to be met, otherwise, the results can be spurious.
+In order to perform the linear regression, there are 4 main assumptions that have to be met, otherwise, the results can be spurious.
+  (1) IID: Independently acquired idneticficaaly distributed independent values.
+  (2) Normlaity of residuals: The residuals (the difference between the observed and predicted values) are normaly distributed.
+  (3) Homoscadascity: The variance of error terms (residuals) should be consistent across all levels of the independent variables.
+  (4) Multicolinearity: There should be little or no colinearity in the data.
+Lack of correlation among the independent variables that can affect the outcome.
+  Apart from these, other assumptions such as absence of endogeneity, no outlier etc should also be obbserved.
+  There are various method that can test spurious data such as QQ plot (for normality assumption), VIF (variance inflation factor) to determine the outlier etc.

 #### 4. Logistic regression

 ### **Categorical data**